 History of Balmoral Knitwear’s Labels

-With 120 years of history, Balmoral Knitwear has seen a few changes over the years.
+A History of Balmoral Knitwear’s labels.
+With over 120 years to our name, Balmoral Knitwear has seen a few changes over the years.
 One example of this has been the continuous evolution of the back neck labels sewn in to their products.

 Up until the Second World War, Balmoral sold their ranges almost exclusively to UK wholesalers who in turn sold on to the high street retailers.
 These wholesalers naturally wanted to have their garments carry their own brand names labels such as “Hollybank” and “Franpearse”

 In 1948 exports of colourful embroidered waistcoats to Canada began to take off and a Canadian agent was appointed to encourage sales.
 It was at this time that garments first started to be sold under the Balmoral name.
 The picture shows the design of the original label.

 This initial design lasted unaltered until the 1970’s when it was recognised as having become too old fashioned and looked dated.

 It was replaced by a cleaner more modern looking version but one which retained both the Purple & Green colours and Thistle design.

 This label was then re-designed in the 1980’s and resulted in a Crown replacing the Thistle and being all in one colour Green.

 The next change in the history of Balmoral Knitwear’s labels arrived in 1998 with the introduction of a completely new design incorporating a Scots Fir Tree and Balmoral writing in Gold superimposed on to a Purple mountain.
 The purple was chosen to represent Scottish heather.

 This lighter version was used for white garments, so that the dark colours did not show through.